PUNCH-Cyber/stoq/docs/dev/plugin_overview.rst

 Each plugin must have a ``.stoq`` configuration file.
 The configuration file resides in the same directory as the plugin module.
 The plugin's configuration file allows for configuring a plugin with default or static settings.
-The configuration file is a standard YAML file and is parsed using the ``configparser`` module.
+The configuration file is a standard INI file and is parsed using the ``configparser`` module.
 The following is an example plugin configuration file with all *required* fields::

     [Core]